Things you need to know about our yoga teacher training

 What kind of experience do the teachers have who are leading the YTT?

-Henrike Schreer is a sought-after life coach and NLP master practitioner who is a co-director of Krishna Village as well as delivering the business training and life coaching for the YTT.
+Henrike Schreer is the Krishna Village director and a sought-after life coach and NLP master practitioner.
+She is delivering the business training and life coaching segments for the YTT.
 Henrike has had a rich and diverse career in a number of countries before deciding to settle in Australia.
 A road trip holiday with a stop-over at the Krishna Village changed her life, and she moved to the area to help bring the Centre for Yogic Studies dream into reality.
+In addition, she occasionally consults with other retreat centres and communities on business development, marketing and management.

 Michael Olabode, our philosophy teacher, came across Bhakti-yoga in university and after graduating in Business from Cass Business School in London and landing a job in UBS international bank, he decided to explore the wisdom of yoga further.
 Having been to India 7 times over the past 5 years to study and explore the secrets of the Indian wisdom texts like Bhagavad-Gita, he was invited to teach philosophy and host interactive life seminars in universities and institutions in the UK, Belgium, Netherlands, Nigeria, India, Australia and New Zealand since 2010.
 Outside of teaching Michael enjoys travelling, cycling, playing football, volleyball, basketball, rapping, writing, advising, problem-solving and challenges anyone on earth at table tennis.